 How do you pronounce Banh Uot?

-You pronounce Banh as in “bawn” and uot is pronounced “ut” which rhymes with put.
+You pronounce Banh as in "bawn" and Uot is pronounced "ugh-k".

 Is Banh Uot gluten-free and vegan?

-If you leave out the ground pork, this recipe can be made to be gluten-free and vegan.
+If you leave out the fish sauce, this dish is gluten-free and vegan.
 It can be customized without impacting the essence of the recipe to be gluten-free and vegan.